qkzk/fm/development.md

 - [ ] Version 0.1.19

   - [x] use preview from bat in skim.
 Obviously, it requires bat to be installed
+  - [x] preview with cat if bat isn't installed.
   - [x] uniform themeset with skim: use monokai theme from [jonschlinkert](https://github.com/jonschlinkert/sublime-monokai-extended)
-  - [x] event shell: use $TERM if possible, otherwise use the configured terminal application.
+  - [x] event shell & open with terminal: use $TERM if possible, otherwise use the configured terminal application. we guess that the user prefers the terminal he's currently using above the configured one.
+It may change in the future.

 - [ ] Version 0.1.50 : safety & memory usage